A

 Clipping: When solar panels produce more DC power than the inverter can convert to AC.
 Some clipping is intentional with DC/AC oversizing — see inverter guide.

 Commercial ITC (Section 48E): The federal Investment Tax Credit for business-owned solar.
-Still available in 2026 for third-party-owned residential systems (lease/PPA).
+Available in 2026 for third-party-owned residential systems (lease/PPA) — the installer claims it and may pass savings through to your monthly payment.

 Cost per watt ($/W): Total system price divided by system size in watts.
 The best metric for comparing solar bids.
 See $/W guide.